simonmichael/hledger/doc/PULLREQUESTS.md

 When you are not ready for the PR to be merged, please make it a Draft PR.
 (Non-draft means "I think this is ready, you can merge any time".)

-And just use a normal PR title, don't write "WIP:" or "Draft:" there.
+And use a normal PR title, ie don't write "WIP:" or "Draft:" in the title.
-These help with knowing PRs' status in a consistent way.

 ## The commit(s)